thingsplode/curator/README.md

 ```
 python main.py --data_folder ./another_folder
 ```
 By default, the script will scrape 5 posts and summarize 5 posts.
-You can change this by using the --posts_to_scrape and --posts_to_process flags.
+You can change this by using the --posts_to_scrape and --posts_to_summarize flags.
 ```
-python main.py --posts_to_scrape 10 --posts_to_process 10
+python main.py --posts_to_scrape 10 --posts_to_summarize 10
 ```